 17 -18 September 2011

-I had quite a tame night, crashing on my bed and finishing reading the Life of Pi and cracking out some Bill Bryson, but there is something to be said for relaxing alone on a warm bed with a book, listening to the ominous thunder in the distance and being glad that I wasn’t out in it.
+I had quite a tame night, crashing on my bed, finishing reading the Life of Pi and cracking out some Bill Bryson, but there is something to be said for relaxing alone on a warm bed with a book, listening to the ominous thunder in the distance and being glad that I wasn’t out in it.

-I am ashamed to say that when we arrived in Chiang Mai, I went for lunch at MacDonald’s.
+I am ashamed to say that when we arrived in Chiang Mai, I went for lunch at McDonald’s.
 One of the activity options for the afternoon was Thai massages at the local women’s prison.
 Apparently they train the inmates so that they have a skill when they leave the facility.
-A couple of the guys went off for these, whilst the rest of us went for a wander up a road which had lots of night markets but on a Sunday afternoon it was somewhat deserted.
+A couple of the guys went off for these, whilst the rest of us went for a wander up a road which regularly had lots of night markets, but on a Sunday afternoon it was somewhat deserted.

 On our train, the seats were arranged in groups of four, with two pairs facing each other.
 There was one person to each double seat, and these would then slide down to make a bed and later a member of staff came along to unlock the top bunk which had previously been fastened to the ceiling and which held sheets, pillows, curtains, blankets and mattresses.
-It was actually cleaner and less packed than I had expected but when the beds were out and the blue curtains were drawn, walking down the aisle did make you feel a bit like you were in a hospital.
+It was actually cleaner and less packed than I had expected but, when the beds were out and the blue curtains were drawn, walking down the aisle did make you feel a bit like you were in a hospital.
 We spent the night chatting and playing cards before getting a relatively early night.
 I slept rather well but, I have to admit, I was freezing.